-The Physiological and Structural Systems (PSS) Cluster supports research to advance understanding of integrated physiological and morphological mechanisms in organisms.
-PSS supports hypothesis- and discovery-based research encompassing a wide range of approaches and including all levels of biological organization (molecules through populations).
-The Cluster encourages submission of proposals aimed at identifying fundamental design principles of physiological and structural systems and at understanding why particular patterns of functional morphological and physiological mechanisms have evolved.
+The Physiological and Structural Systems (PSS) Cluster supports research to advance understanding of physiological mechanisms and functional morphology.
+PSS supports hypothesis- and discovery-based research encompassing a wide range of approaches at levels of organization from molecules to populations.
+The Cluster encourages submission of proposals aimed at identifying fundamental design principles of physiological and structural systems and at understanding why particular patterns of morphology and physiological mechanisms have evolved and how they are integrated at the level of the whole organism.
 The Cluster encourages modeling and theoretical approaches to augment experimental approaches.
 Multidisciplinary research at the interfaces of biology, physics, chemistry, mathematics, computer science and engineering is encouraged.
-Normally, the PSS Cluster will not support projects that are primarily focused on environmental toxicology or endocrine disrupting chemicals.
+Normally, the PSS Cluster will not consider projects that are primarily focused on environmental toxicology or endocrine disrupting chemicals.